 “Leverage has gone up in recent years, as companies expected ‘lower-for-longer’ interest rates to continue,” says Colin Purdie, chief investment officer for credit at Aviva Investors.
 “More-indebted companies and those without fortress-like balance sheets could struggle as cash flows dwindle during the COVID-19 lockdown, especially if the market freezes up and they lose access to capital.”

-Take the energy sector, which has been hit by the combined impact of the coronavirus-related demand shock and the glut of new supply from Saudi Arabia that entered the market in early March.
-A new deal agreed by the OPEC cartel, Russia and the G20 to cut supplies, announced on April 12, failed to immediately stabilise prices; the benchmark West Texas Intermediate (WTI) crude oil price went negative for the first time in history on April 20, as suppliers effectively paid customers to take oil off their hands.
+Take the energy sector, which has been hit by the combined impact of the coronavirus-related demand shock and the glut of new supply from Saudi Arabia that entered the market in early March (although a new deal agreed by the OPEC cartel, Russia and the G20 to cut supplies, announced on April 12, helped stabilise prices).

 Some independent oil producers in the US, many of which are highly leveraged, look particularly fragile and could face a wave of defaults and downgrades, says Purdie.
 Analysis from JP Morgan suggests cumulative high yield energy default rates could reach 24 per cent over the next 12 months, even if the price of crude rises in the second half of the year.4 Oil majors such as ExxonMobil, Shell and BP are in a stronger position; having retained access to debt markets, they have built formidable cash war chests to manage the COVID-19 fallout.5

-Lockdown conditions would seem to favour tech giants, already among the world’s most profitable companies
+Lockdown conditions would seem to favour tech giants

 Elsewhere, lockdown conditions would seem to favour tech giants, already among the world’s most profitable companies.
 More people are shopping online, boosting Amazon’s e-commerce business, while the rise in online gaming will benefit its unit Twitch, the dominant player in the e-sports spectatorship market.